chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 ✅ **DO** pay close attention to the data that is exposed in logs, especially when setting log scopes with object destructuring to avoid leaking sensitive information.
 Any secrets like passwords/API keys (even when encrypted) and personally identifiable information like email addresses should not end up in logs.

 ✅ **DO** pay close attention to the size of log or metrics payloads.
 Overly large data payloads should be avoided.
-As a safety net where possible set the config of your logger such as `Serilog` to limit the depth of destructuring and caps the string length, but care is still required as this can be bypassed with context and scopes.
+As a safety net where possible set the config of your logger such as `Serilog` to limit the depth of destructuring and cap the string length, but care is still required as this can be bypassed with context and scopes.

 Serilog example